yusufcodes/dicegame-js/README.md

 - **Events**: A particular occurrence of something happening on the webpage, which the code is able to recognise and take action from.
 - **Event Listener**: A function performing some action, only when a specific event happens.

+### State Variables

+Definition: Tells us the state of a system.
+For example, is a game in a **playing** state or **finished** state?

+How to use: Declare a boolean variable and use the value of it to determine what the system should / shouldn't do.